- Double Digest Genotyping-by-Sequencing (ddGBS) Protocol

 - G50-56 LGxSM AIL GWAS

 This repository contains genotype, phenotype, and gene expression data for LG x SM AIL mice from generations 50-56.
+This data is available at the public SRA repository at the following link: PRJNA1007382.

 This repository contains SNP data and phenotypic information for Pavlovian conditioned approach (PavCA) on a sample of 4,608 Sprague Dawley rats.